 Let’s continue with the example given for the control quality process.

 You have completed 50 km out of 200 km of the road.
-You invite the client to come and inspect the completed part of the road so that they can formally accept it, and you get the payment.
+You invite the client to inspect and accept it so you can receive payment.

-The client comes and sees if all of his requirements have been met or not.
-The client will check whether the width of road is correct, is the footpath is properly aligned, and whether the length of the road is correct or not.
-After inspecting these parameters, the client may also run a few tests to check the strength of the road.
+They come and check whether the width of the road is correct, if the footpath is properly aligned, and if the length is right.
+After inspecting these parameters, they check the strength of the road.

-Once the client is satisfied, he signs the acceptance letter, the road is formally accepted, and you get the money for the completed part of the work.
+Once they are satisfied, they sign the acceptance letter and you get paid for the completed work.

-Please note, it is not necessary that the validate scope process should be performed at the end of the project.
-This process can be performed before the project ends; moreover, this can also happen with the control quality process, as we can see in the above given example.
+The validate scope process is not always performed at the end of the project.
+You can perform it during the project execution along with the control quality process, as you saw in the example above.

-In the example, although the client has validated the scope and accepted the 50 km of road, you are still working to build the rest of the road.
+In the example, the client has accepted 50 km of the road, while you remain busy with completing the rest.